-The Parks and Recreation Capital Improvement Plan (CIP) identifies the need for improvements through 2023 to many of the Town's existing parks.
-Butterfield Crossing, Mitchell Gulch and Plum Creek parks will receive the first upgrades planned for completion in 2021.
-Additional parks, including Castle Highlands, Metzler and Centennial parks are scheduled to be complete by 2023.
+The Parks and Recreation Capital Improvement Plan identifies the need for improvements to many of the Town's existing parks.
+Mitchell Gulch, Centennial and Plum Creek parks are currently in the park improvement process in order prioritize safety and accessibility improvements, life cycle replacement and enhance user experience.

 Mitchell Gulch Park